 How to Make Caesar Salad with Kale

-4. Assemble salad: Add the chopped kale and Romaine lettuce to a bowl.
-Toss in the cooled brussels sprouts, golden raisins, pistachios and tomatoes.
+4. Assemble salad.
+Grab a large bowl and add the chopped kale and Romaine lettuce, cooled brussels sprouts, golden raisins, pistachios and tomatoes to it.
 Drizzle dressing over the ingredients and toss.
-Add finely grated parmesan cheese or shavings (if using) and croutons and toss again.
+Sprinkle in finely grated parmesan cheese or shavings (if using) and croutons and toss again.
 Season with salt and freshly cracked black pepper to taste.

 Caesar Salad Dressing